fndomitrovic/update_arcgis_layers/README.md

 #### 3. Geography
 There are several ways to query for location.
 For this project, the query used a bounding box with four coordinates of the corners of the bounding box.
 It's also possible to query by location name.

-Overpass API has a web interface, Overpass Turbo.
-From Overpass Turbo, you can view and edit queries without having to go through the ArcGIS Python script.